Ancient temple of Sambuvarayas period

 Gudiyatham

 Deepa Stambam of Sri Sitarama Anjaneya Temple, Santhapettai, Gudiyatham, Vellore Dist.
-Tamil Nadu This town is located in Vellore district about thirty kilomenters from Vellore city.
+Tamil Nadu This town is located in Vellore district about thirty kilometers from Vellore city.
 The name of the town is also spelled and pronounced as Gudiyattam, Gudiyettram.
 This is a historical Town of Vellore district.
-This is more popularly known in the modern history as the town which gave the first Indian national flag which was woven here and was hosted in the historical Red fort of Delhi.
+This is more popularly known in modern history as the town that gave the first Indian national flag which was woven here and was hosted in the historical Red Fort of Delhi.

 History of the township

-This place was under the rule of Sambuvarayas, a vassal under ‘later Chola dyansty’ starting with Kulottunga I. The town had been named by the king as “Kudiyetra-nallur” meaning that the place is good for inhabiting.
-The local chieftens came to be known as Chola Sambuvarayas.
-Present day districts of Vellore, Tiruvannamalai, Kancheepuram and Thiruvallur were the northern part of Thondaimandalam under ‘later cholas’.
+This place was under the rule of Sambuvarayas, a vassal under the ‘later Chola dynasty’ starting with Kulottunga I. The town had been named by the king as ‘Kudiyetra-nallur’ meaning that the place is good for inhabiting.
+The local chieftains came to be known as Chola Sambuvarayas.
+Present-day districts of Vellore, Tiruvannamalai, Kancheepuram, and Thiruvallur were the northern part of Thondaimandalam under ‘later cholas’.

-As per the Inscription found in the temple of Kappuleeswarar which was in existence during the period of Kulottunga I the king had donated 90 goats for the maintenance of the temple and for purchase of oil for lighting.
-This ancient temple located in Gudiyatham is said to have been built at Nallore (Alias) “Jayamkonda Chadurvedi Mangalam”.
-Therefore it could be said that this town has been established by Kulothunga I following the victory of Thondai Mandalam regions.
-The area around the Kappuleeswarar temple situated at ancient “Nallore” is now named and called as Nellorepettai.
+As per the Inscription found in the temple of Kappuleeswarar which was in existence during the period of Kulottunga I the king had donated 90 goats for the maintenance of the temple and purchase of oil for lighting.
+This ancient temple located in Gudiyatham is said to have been built at Nallore (Alias) ‘Jayamkonda Chaturvedi Mangalam’.
+Therefore it could be said that this town was established by Kulothunga I following the victory of Thondai Mandalam regions.
+The area around the Kappuleeswarar temple situated at ancient ‘Nallore’ is now named and called Nellorepettai.

 Sri Sitarama Anjaneya temple, Santhapettai

 Sri Sitarama Anjaneya Temple, Santhapettai, Gudiyatham, Vellore Dist.
-Tamil Nadu The temple of Sri Kappuleeswarar built during Kulottunga I had been modified and renovated by Vijayanakara Kings under whom the town came.
-The temple archaeology has evidences to this effect that it was under the patronage of both Chola and Vijayanakara rulers.
+Tamil Nadu The temple of Sri Kappuleeswarar built during Kulottunga I had been modified and renovated by Vijayanagara Kings under whom the town came.
+The temple archaeology has pieces of evidence to this effect that it was under the patronage of both Chola and Vijayanagara rulers.

-Sambuvarayas and Vijayanagar rulers are known for their love and patronage for Sri Rama and Sri Anjaneya.
+Sambuvarayas and Vijayanagar rulers are known for their love and patronage of Sri Rama and Sri Anjaneya.
 It is no wonder that when this town was under the rule of Sambuvarayas or Vijayanagar this temple should have been built.
-Archeological evidences like pillars and lamp post in front of Garuda sannidhi stands out to vouch this.
+Archeological pieces of evidence like pillars and lamp posts in front of Garuda sannidhi stand out to vouch for this.

 Sri Ramaparivar

 As one enters the temple from the rajagopuram a broad great mandapam is seen.
-In front of the mandapam is the lamp stone piller, Bali peedam and then a small sannidhi for Sri Garudalwar.
-The sixteen pillar main mandapam is made of hard granite stone.
-The artha mandapam is seen next and from this mandapam one can have dharshan of Sri Rama and parivar in the main sanctum sanctorum and Sri Anjaneya in the sanctorum on the side.
+In front of the mandapam is the lamp stone pillar, bali peedam, and then a small sannidhi for Sri Garudalwar.
+The sixteen-pillar main mandapam is made of hard granite stone.
+The artha mandapam is seen next and from this mandapam, one can have darshan of Sri Rama and parivar in the main sanctum sanctorum and Sri Anjaneya in the sanctorum on the side.

-The main sanctum sanctorum of this temple is east facing.
+The main sanctum sanctorum of this temple is east-facing.
 Sri Rama along with Sri Sita and Lakshmana is seen in the main sanctorum.
-The unique feature of the temple is that the sun rays are falling on Lord Rama in the sanctum sanctorum during two months of Makara, Kumbham of Indian solar calendar.
+The unique feature of the temple is that the sun's rays fall on Lord Rama in the sanctum sanctorum during two months of Makara, Kumbham of Indian solar calendar.

 Sannidhi for Sri Anjaneya

 Vimanam of Anjaneya Sannidhi, Sri Sitarama Anjaneya Temple, Santhapettai, Gudiyatham, Vellore Dist.
-Tamil Nadu On the left side of the sanctum sanctorum of Sri Rama, there is a separate Sannidhi for Sri Hanuman.
+Tamil Nadu On the left side of the sanctum sanctorum of Sri Rama, there is a separate sannidhi for Sri Hanuman.
 This sanctorum is facing south.
-Idol of Sri Hanuman is about six and half feet in height and four-feet-wide and a stone ornamental arch is also seen.
-Deity of such magnitude and stature of Sri Hanuman, separate sannidhi for the Sri Hanuman, stone ‘prapavali’- ornamental arch for the deity - all this further confirms that this temple had come into existence during Sambuvarayas or Vijayanagar rule.
+The idol of Sri Hanuman is about six and a half feet in height and four feet wide and a stone ornamental arch is also seen.
+Deity of such magnitude and stature as Sri Hanuman, separate sannidhi for Sri Hanuman, and stone ‘prabhavali’- ornamental arch for the deity - all this further confirms that this temple had come into existence during Sambuvarayas or Vijayanagar rule.

 Anecdote

-The collector of Vellore district during the British time took ill and fell sick.
-He visited this temple and prayed on to Lord Sri Rama and Sri Hanuman for curing his illness.
-Having been relived of the illness, he had ordered that a portion of tax revenue from the nearby Pasumathur village to be given to this temple.
+The collector of the Vellore district during the British time took ill and fell sick.
+He visited this temple and prayed to Lord Sri Rama and Sri Hanuman to cure his illness.
+Having been relieved of the illness, he had ordered that a portion of tax revenue from the nearby Pasumathur village be given to this temple.
 Even today the temple gets a portion of tax revenue from the village.

 Festivals

-On every new moon day [Amavasai] utsavar is taken on procession inside the temple.
-Sri Ramanavami, Vaikunta Ekadesi, Hanumath Jayanthi are celebrated with all gaiety.
-Unique feature of Sri Hanumath Jayanthi of this temple is that Sri Anjaneya will play the swing in which Sri Rama, Sri Sita will be seated.
+On every new moon day [Amavasai] utsavar is taken in procession inside the temple.
+Sri Ramanavami, Vaikunta Ekadesi, and Hanumath Jayanthi are celebrated with all gaiety.
+The unique feature of Sri Hanumath Jayanthi of this temple is that Sri Anjaneya will play the swing in which Sri Rama and Sri Sita will be seated.

 Sri Anjaneya

-The moorthi of Sri Anjaneya Swami of this kshetra is about six and half feet tall and is made of hard granite stone and is facing south.
+The moortham of Sri Anjaneya Swami of this kshetra is about six and half feet tall is made of hard granite stone and faces south.
 Unlike in other kshetra here the deity is a full shila.
 The ornamental arch is also seen behind the Lord.
 Lord is facing straight and His full face is seen.
-As He is a ‘yathur mukhi’, Lord’s eyes bestow blessings to the devotees directly.
-His lotus feet are adorned by nupuram and thandai.
+As He is a ‘yathur mukhi’, the Lord’s eyes bestow blessings to the devotees directly.
+His lotus feet are adorned by nupur and thandai.
 The Lord is seen ready to move eastward, with His left lotus foot in the east.
-Lord's elegently bent right foot is seen slightly behind.
-His left hand adorned with bracelet is seen resting on the left hip and holding the stem of sowgandika flower.
+Lord's elegantly bent right foot is seen slightly behind.
+His left hand adorned with a bracelet is seen resting on the left hip and holding the stem of the sowgandika flower.
 The flower which is in full blossom is seen above His left shoulder.
 He is wearing ornaments which adorn His bosom.
-With His raised right hand showing ‘abhya mudra’, He showers blessings to His devotees.
+With His raised right hand showing ‘abhay mudra’, He showers blessings on His devotees.
 The tail of the Lord is raised above His head with a curved end and is adorned by a small beautiful bell.
-Lord is wearing ear-studs which are touching His shoulders.
+Lord is wearing ear studs which are touching His shoulders.
 His kesam is neatly tied.
 His eyes are radiant and emitting compassion on the devotee.

 Experience